Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/README.md

 ## Overview of the Repository

-The repository contains four Python scripts.
-Each one implements a different component of the analytical or numerical framework used in the manuscript.
+The repository contains five Python scripts.
+Each one implements a different component of the analytical or numerical framework used in the manuscript as well as the related script for performing comparisons.

 ---